SkyLucilfer/GSoC-2020/README.md

 &nbsp;

-16 July 2020 - Added plurals and context translation support for game projects and Editor.
+16 July 2020 - Added plurals and context support in translation for game projects and Editor.

 23 July 2020 - Updated POT generation to handle plurals and context.